 Organized Retail (Modern Trade & E-commerce)

 This includes the modern retail store industry supermarkets, hypermarkets, and retail chains.
-With superior retail store layout, air-conditioning, and retail store inventory management system, organized retail is growing at a rapid clip of 20-25% annually.
+With superior retail store layout, air-conditioning, and retail store inventory management system, organised retail is on a strong growth trajectory.
+According to a Deloitte–RAI report, the organised segment is projected to reach US$ 230 billion by 2030, up from US$ 132 billion in 2024 — capturing over 35% of the total market.
+Mall vacancy rates have dropped to 8.1% in 2024, signalling rising demand for physical retail space.
+India’s seven largest cities alone are expected to add 16.6 million sq. ft. of new mall space by 2026.
 This segment allows for better retail visibility strategy and control over retail store products.

 Why are global giants pouring money into retailing in India?